YahooArchive/mojito-shaker/docs/shaker_example.rst

            /blue/
               blue.css

-Note that there is a special dimension called ``common`` which acts as a base and shares all its css among all other dimensions (we will see at the end how everything looks like).
-Basically the ``master-smartphone.css`` or ``master-grey.css`` will have some style override to change the baseplate style.
+Note that there is a special dimension called ``common`` which basically acts as a css-base, sharing all its css among all other dimensions.
+The ``master-smartphone.css`` or ``master-grey.css`` files will have some style overrides to change the baseplate style.

 primary mojit